zhaozz-lab/iPercept/README.md

 We experimented with a number of different architectures.
 The code for building and training these models has been moved to archive folders (e.g. src/archive, src/models/archive,...).

 # Acknowledgement
 We would like to thank the [ETH AIT Lab](https://ait.ethz.ch/) for organising this challenge and writing the skeleton code.
-A big thanks goes to [Microsoft Azure](https://azure.microsoft.com/en-gb/) for providing us with the ressources to train DenseBag.
+A big thanks goes to [Microsoft Azure](https://azure.microsoft.com/en-gb/) for providing us with the resources to train DenseBag.
 Lastly, thanks to [Yixuan Li](https://github.com/YixuanLi/densenet-tensorflow) for the implementation of the [DenseNet](http://arxiv.org/abs/1608.06993) Model, which we adapted to our needs.